OTL/rust_learning_sandbox/nkinematics/README.md

-# nkinematics
+# k

 Kinematics (forward/inverse) library using [nalgebra](http://nalgebra.org).

-It uses RobotFrame structure to handle joints and links.
+It uses JointWithLinkStar structure to handle joints and links.
 See examples/ for more details.

 ## Enjoy example at first!!